stephengold/V-Sport/README.md

   instantiate an `AabbGeometry` for the object.
 + To visualize a `Constraint`, instantiate a `ConstraintGeometry` for each end.
-+ To visualize the pins of a `PhysicsSoftBody`, instantiate a `PinsGeometry` for the body.
 + To visualize the wind acting on a `PhysicsSoftBody`, instantiate a `WindVelocityGeometry` for the body.